 Question – what’s the most famous dish in Spain?
 Answer – paella!
 And our part of eastern Spain, the Comunidad Valenciana, is where you’ll find the real thing.

 The raw material for paella comes from the rice fields around Valencia.
-And the fishing fleet in our town, Villajoyosa, near Alicante, supplies another key ingredient – great seafood.
+And the fishing fleet in our town, Villajoyosa, near Alicante, supplies another key ingredient for a great rice dish – wonderful fresh seafood.
 Jump down to the end of this post to find my restaurant recommendations.

 You’ll often see paella called arroz (simply ‘rice’) on local menus.
 That’s because there’s actually a whole range of rice dishes to choose from, not just paella.
 So here’s my guide to the best arroz in Spain.